congruence-engine/connecting-environmental-data/datasets/README.md

       3. ***length***: the length of the vector line, in metres.
       4. ***tributary_of_***: where one river or beck is a tributary of another, the latter's name.
 For mill streams, we have chosen the most likely downstream watercourse.
 For canals, drains, and ambiguous cases, we have used 'NULL'.

+*   **Watercourses_no_canals**: Identical to the watercourses file, but excluding both the Bradford Canal and the Leeds and Liverpool Canal, where they appear on the map.

 *   **Millponds**: This file contains polygon features for millponds, reservoirs, ponds, and other bodies of water identified on the relevant basemap.
 Each polygon has the following attributes: